Why you should be visiting CONSEC 2017

 CONSEC 2017 is scheduled for 12 October 2017 at The Heathrow Marriott Hotel 08.30 - 16.30

-Bookings can be made through the events page of this website
+Bookings can be made through the events page of this website by clicking here

 The Association of Security Consultants‘ chairman Joe Connell opened CONSEC 2016, thanked the sponsors and exhibitors and welcomed faces old and new to the best attended CONSEC to date.
 He writes: